biroloter/My_uBO_List/README.md

-# PureWeb
+# Ublock Origin Filter List
 This is my personal list.
 This uBlock Origin filter list aims to block unblocked objects by other filter lists.
-Do not breaks any websites.
+Does not breaks any websites.